Sodium nitrite: Cancer

 Nitrosamines can be formed during the curing process used to preserve meats, when sodium nitrite-treated meat is cooked, and also from the reaction of nitrite with secondary amines under acidic conditions (such as occurs in the human stomach).
 Dietary sources of nitrosamines include US cured meats preserved with sodium nitrite as well as the dried salted fish eaten in Japan.
 In the 1920s, a significant change in US meat curing practices resulted in a 69% decrease in average nitrite content.
 This event preceded the beginning of a dramatic decline in gastric cancer mortality.
 Around 1970, it was found that ascorbic acid (vitamin C), an antioxidant, inhibits nitrosamine formation.
 Consequently, the addition of at least 550 ppm of ascorbic acid is required in meats manufactured in the United States.
 Manufacturers sometimes instead use erythorbic acid, a cheaper but equally effective isomer of ascorbic acid.
 Additionally, manufacturers may include α-tocopherol (vitamin E) to further inhibit nitrosamine production. α-Tocopherol, ascorbic acid, and erythorbic acid all inhibit nitrosamine production by their oxidation-reduction properties.
 Ascorbic acid, for example, forms dehydroascorbic acid when oxidized, which when in the presence of nitrosonium, a potent nitrosating agent formed from sodium nitrite, reduces the nitrosonium into nitric oxide.
 The nitrosonium ion formed in acidic nitrite solutions is commonly mislabeled nitrous anhydride, an unstable nitrogen oxide that cannot exist in vitro.

 Ingesting nitrite under conditions that result in endogenous nitrosation has been classified as "probably carcinogenic to humans" by International Agency for Research on Cancer (IARC).

-Sodium nitrite consumption has also been linked to the triggering of migraines in individuals who already experience them.

-One study has found a correlation between highly frequent ingestion of meats cured with pink salt and the COPD form of lung disease.
-The study's researchers suggest that the high amount of nitrites in the meats was responsible; however, the team did not prove the nitrite theory.
-Additionally, the study does not prove that nitrites or cured meat caused higher rates of COPD, merely a link.
-The researchers did adjust for many of COPD's risk factors, but they commented they cannot rule out all possible unmeasurable causes or risks for COPD.